 Name: You must use your name exactly as it appears in your passport and other immigration documents.
 Do not use a nickname or an English version of your name.
 Should you marry, you can use a married name if the passport has been updated.

 Address: You must provide a complete local address on the application.
 This is the address to which your social security card will be mailed.
-Inaccurate or incomplete addresses may result in a lost social security card that cannot be delivered by mail.
+An inaccurate or incomplete address may result in a lost Social Security card that cannot be delivered by mail.

 Citizenship: You should check the box 'legal alien allowed to work"FOR MORE INFORMATION ABOUT SOCIAL SECURITY NUMBERS